KYPY - Kishore Vaigyanik Protsahan Yojana

 The results for stage 1 is usually declared by the State or Union Territory during the month of January or February.
 The scores are 40% for General and OBC category; 32% for SC/ST/physically challenged applicants.

 Syllabus – Will be based on IX and X syllabus of NCERT.
-A booklet called ‘Learn about the Test’ containing sample items for both the Tests- MAT and SAT is available in print and on the NCERT website www.ncert.nic.in.
+A booklet called ‘Learn about the Test’ containing sample items for both the Tests- MAT and SAT is available in print as well as on the NCERT website www.ncert.nic.in.

 QUOTA ALLOTTED FOR TAMIL NADU - 466 ( As of 2018-2019 & 2019-2020)